mafifafm/pxt-microbit/docs/courses/ucp-science/spoon-race.md

 ![Runners in the 1920 Egg and Spoon Race](/static/courses/ucp-science/spoon-race/egg-and-spoon-race-1920.jpg)

-In this lesson, students will use the micro:bit in place of an egg, and collect data on the movement of the micro:bit during the race to determine a winner.
+In this lesson, students will use the Ragga in place of an egg, and collect data on the movement of the Ragga during the race to determine a winner.

 ## Contents